aalfiann/imdb-engine/README.md

 use \aalfiann\IMDB;

 $imdb = new IMDB();
-$imdb->query    = 'The Predator (2018)';    // Movie title {not required}.
-If blank then will show the new popular movies
+$imdb->query    = 'The Predator';   // Movie title {not required}.
+If blank then will show the new popular movies.
+The title must be don't include year or only conjunctions.
 $imdb->genres   = '';               // You can filter by input multiple genres with commas separated
 $imdb->userid   = '';               // You can filter by input user id.
 Ex.
 Jackie Chan user id is >> nm0000329
 $imdb->page     = 1;                // Page number for navigation in many results.
 $imdb->itemsperpage = 50;           // You can change this with 50, 100 and 250.
 Default is 50.
 echo var_dump($imdb->search()->getList());
 ```